sonniebailey/sonniebailey.github.io/about-content.md

 More information is below.
 (A *lot* more information!)

-## If you're thinking about engaging Fairhaven Wealth, I recommend that you read this in full.

-Below is an overview relating to Fairhaven Wealth and the service it offers.
-If you think that this level of disclosure and detail is overkill, that's understandable!
-That indicates we might be on a different wavelength, and Fairhaven Wealth isn't a good fit for you.
-If, on the other hand, you want to have a clear understanding of how someone you're going to work with thinks and operates, and value the transparency I offer in this document, then Fairhaven Wealth's services could be a good fit.

 ## Fairhaven Wealth's service and price

 ### What service does Fairhaven Wealth provide?

 Fairhaven Wealth provides a single service to all of its clients.
 I call it an INSIGHT service.

-This service consists of two three-hour discussions, within approximately one week of each other, followed by one or more emails, providing a high-level overview of what we discussed during each of the meetings.
+This service consists of two three-hour discussions, within approximately one week of each other, followed by one or more emails, supporting these conversations and providing a high-level overview of what we discussed during each of the meetings.

 ### How much does this service cost?

-$6,000 including GST, assuming the service meets or exceeds your expectations.
+$5,000 including GST, assuming the service meets or exceeds your expectations.

-We charge on a "5-star payment policy", which limits your risk if the service doesn't meet your expectations.

-### What is Fairhaven Wealth's 5-star payment policy?
+### Fairhaven Wealth's 5-star payment policy

 If you engage Fairhaven Wealth, the first $1,000 needs to be paid upfront, before the first conversation.

-However, the remaining $5,000 is only payable after the second conversation.
-With this remaining $5,000, our expectation is that you will pay in accordance with how the service met your expectations.
+However, the remaining $4,000 is only payable after the second conversation.
+With this remaining $4,000, our expectation is that you will pay in accordance with how the service met your expectations.

-If you believe you've received a 5-star service, in the sense that met or exceeded your expectations, then you pay the full $5,000.
+If you believe you've received a 5-star service, in the sense that met or exceeded your expectations, then you pay the remaining $4,000, so you pay a total of $5,000.

-If, however, you would rate it as a 4-star service, then you only pay $4,000.

-A 3-star service, $3,000; 2-star $2,000; 1-star $1,000; 0-star $0.

-#### Why do you have a 5-star payment policy?

-Two main reasons:
+We offer this policy for two main reasons:

 * To provide you with confidence that you're not committing to paying an exorbitant amount of money if the service doesn't meet your expectations.

-* To keep me honest, and on my toes.
+* To keep me on my toes.
 In the world of professional services, it can be difficult to get a sense of whether clients are satisfied and their expectations are being met.
 If I tie the amount of money I receive directly to this, then there's no avoiding this feedback.

 #### What happens if I'm not satisfied with the service after the first session?